hmans/r3f-stage/packages/r3f-stage/README.md

 yarn install @react-three/drei
 ```

+Please be aware that `r3f-stage` will import its own global CSS.
+For best results, please make sure that your application doesn't define its own global CSS.

 ### Hello World

 Now you can import `Application` from `r3f-stage` and use it to quickly whip up a fully-working Three.js app.
 Just place the usual react-three-fiber things into the component's children: